MicrosoftDocs/microsoft-365-docs/microsoft-365/topics/topics-language-support.md

   - m365initiative-viva-topics
   - Tier1
 localization_priority: Normal
-description: Find the languages available in Microsoft Viva Topics.
+description: Find the languages available in Topics.
 ---

-# Supported languages in Viva Topics
+# Supported languages in Topics

 ## Languages available in the UI

-Languages in the Viva Topics user interface are based on your organization's Microsoft 365 language preferences.
-Currently, Viva Topics supports the following languages.
+Languages in the Topics user interface are based on your organization's Microsoft 365 language preferences.
+Currently, Topics supports the following languages.

 |&nbsp;  | &nbsp; |&nbsp; |
 |---|---|---|